Mohammad-Rayyan97/Facial-Expression-Detection-app-/README.md

-Steamlit App for face expression detection
+Steamlit App for face expression detection and
 Flask app for real time for detection